 Don’t make this new runner mistake.
 It’s such a simple fix.

-Instead, create and stick to a set running schedule!
+Instead, create and stick to a running schedule!

-When you have a running schedule, you’ll be way less likely to skip out on running each day.
-Knowing that you’re supposed to hit 20 miles this week, you’ll be way less likely to skip that 4 mile run on Thursday.
+When you have a pre-made schedule, you’ll be way less likely to pass on running each day.
+Knowing that you’re supposed to hit 20 miles this week will make you way less likely to skip that 4 mile run on Thursday.
+Because otherwise you’ll have to make that up another day!

 RELATED POST: The Best Workout Planners to Crush Your Exercise Goals